 If your family member is not a U.S. citizen, s/he will need an immigrant visa to live with you in the United States.
 Your spouse, children and parents may also be eligible for immigration.
 Step children (children of your spouse) will qualify if they were under 18 when you married their parent.

-- Second, once USCIS approves the petition, apply for the immigrant visa at the Consular Section in Frankfurt.
+- Second, once the I-130 petition is approved, apply for the immigrant visa at the Consular Section in Frankfurt.

-Fees: There is a filing fee of $535 for the I-130.
-The visa application fee is $325.
-These fees can be paid at the Consulate with cash, credit card or money order.
+Fees: There is a filing fee of $535 for the I-130 Petition which has to be submitted with the petition.
+The visa application fee is $325 can be paid at the Consulate with cash, credit card or money order.
 In addition, after visa issuance all applicants must pay USCIS a $220 fee by credit card online to cover the cost of maintaining the immigration file and issuing documents such as the green card.
 Information on this fee is available here.

 A “green card” (I-551) is issued to legal permanent residents of the United States You do not apply for a “green card” abroad – you apply for an immigrant visa (see above), and once admitted to the United States as an immigrant you become a “legal permanent resident” and USCIS will send you the card, generally within two months.
 You can enter and depart the United States freely with the card and your non-U.S. passport.

 But there is an important rule you need to be aware of.
 Normally, legal permanent residents cannot remain outside the United States for more than one year.
 If you do, you will lose your legal permanent resident status.
 This rule does not apply if you are abroad on U.S. government orders, or accompanying a family member who is.